inercia/python-skel/README.md

 Characteristics
 ===============

-- automatic requirements installation: type `make`
+- automatic virtualenv management and requirements installation (type `make`)
+- project cleanup and
-- complete RPM packaging of the virtualenv, including the Python interpreter and all the installed libs: just type `make rpm`, and a nice rpm will appear the the top directory...
+- complete RPM packaging of the virtualenv, including the Python interpreter and all the installed libs (just type `make rpm`, and a nice rpm will appear the the top directory)
-- automatic Sphinx documentation: type `make docs` or `make docs-pdf` on the project root directory
+- automatic Sphinx documentation (type `make docs` or `make docs-pdf` on the project root directory)
+- basic `fabric` file, based on a config file, for doing things like deploying RPMs, starting/stopping services, cleaning up logs on the remote machines, etc.
 - optional `redis` build and installation (inside the virtualenv)

 Usage